Seven Things You Should Know About Canine Arthritis

 Veterinarians now have various excellent treatments available to help manage arthritis.
 There are pain medications that are formulated to avoid ulcers.
 Special diets that are specifically formulated for the arthritic pet are also available and can help immensely.
 There are treatments that help stabilize the cartilage in the joint.
 Some veterinarians use acupuncture and laser treatment to help painful joints.

 Osteoarthritis cannot be cured, but it can be managed with medication and tender, loving care.
 Working with a veterinarian, dog owners can improve their dog’s quality of life.
-You’d be surprised to see how the ‘old’ dog can regain some of the vigor of its puppyhood.”
+You’d be surprised to see how the ‘old’ dog can regain some of the vigors of its puppyhood.
+Call or schedule an appointment online with All Creatures Veterinary Hospital in Salem, MA to schedule your dog’s osteoarthritis exam.